pietroppeter/nimibook/README.md

 so that we can all check the changes from PR.
 You should also test and build the book locally, there are nimble tasks to help with that.
-Once you make a change, remember to update the [changelog](changelog.md)!
+Once you make a change, remember to document your changes somewhere appropriate and to update the [changelog](changelog.md)
+(and if needed also the [src/readme.md](src/readme.md))!

 ## Analytics